poga/KubeScript/README.md

 Kubescript is a web-app framework that utilize the power of kubernetes without any kubernetes configuration.

-It compiles your app to a scalable cluster, managed by service mesh.
-It also setup required microservices, all with plain javascript.
+It compiles your app to a scalable cluster with built-in best-practices, all with plain javascript.

 `npm i kubescript`